AkosPaha01/akospaha01.github.io/_posts/2023-05-22-rboard-theme-manager.md

         </summary>
         <div class="faq-content">
           <p>
-            MIUI users have to reboot each time they download themes or do the same what Color OS does Color OS, Realme OS needs to turn off “Use Magisk” in settings to get it working
+            MIUI users have to reboot each time they download themes or do the same what Color OS does Color OS, Realme OS needs to turn off <strong>“Use Magisk”</strong> in settings to get it working
           </p>
         </div>
       </details>